-- To minimise the risk to human life and damage to property by controlling development on flood prone land - To apply a performance and merit based approach to all development decisions taking into account ecological, social, engineering safety and environmental considerations to ensure development is appropriate and sustainable - To ensure that the development or use of floodplains waterways and riparian corridors does not adversely impact upon aesthetic, recreational and ecological values - To ensure that all land uses and essential services are appropriately sited and designed in recognition of all potential floods - To promote flood compatible building design that considers requirements for the development of flood prone land and does not adversely impact on adjoining properties - To establish guidelines for the development of flood prone land that are consistent with the NSW Flood Policy and NSW Floodplain Development Manual (2005) and as updated by the associated Floodplain Risk Management Guides
+- 4. ensure that all land uses and essential services are appropriately sited and designed in recognition of all potential floods - 5. promote flood compatible building design that considers requirements for the development of flood prone land and does not adversely impact on adjoining properties - 6. establish guidelines for the development of flood prone land that are consistent with the NSW Flood Policy and NSW Floodplain Development Manual (2005) or their updates and as updated by the associated Floodplain Risk Management Guides.